SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-05-Logging/README.md

     ![Pin filter](images/Exercise3_13_pin%20filter.JPG)

-1. In the _Application Logs_ pane, select any entry and click the arrow in the table to axpand that entry.
+1. In the _Application Logs_ pane, select any entry and click the arrow in the table to expand that entry.

     ![Expand](images/Exercise3_16_application_logs_expand.JPG)